-The Master of Science in Management (MSM) degree program at Embry-Riddle Worldwide is designed for students who know their trade and whose next logical career move is to either break into management or secure a promotion and increase their earning potential.
-Embry-Riddle Worldwide’s M.S. in Management degree program integrates both theoretical and practical knowledge so that students can rise up above the rank-and-file and up the management ranks in their industry.
+The Master of Science in Management degree program at Embry-Riddle Worldwide is designed for students who know their trade and whose next logical career move is to either break into management or secure a promotion and increase their earning potential.
+Embry-Riddle Worldwide’s Management master's program integrates both theoretical and practical knowledge so that students can rise up above the rank-and-file and up the management ranks in their industry.

 This program provides a greater emphasis on management and operations than a traditional MBA, teaching a healthy blend of soft and hard skills designed to create well-rounded and capable managers.
 Specializations within the program allow students to closely align their coursework with their individual career goals.